mainmatter/playbook/project-flow/full-service/README.md

 ## Iteration

-Once we completed a pass through the stages, we will go on to the next pass if there is work left in the project.
-Depending on the learnings from the previous pass, it might or might not be necessary to go through the [Discovery stage](#discovery) again and reconsider some of the assumptions.
+Once we completed an increment, we will go on to build the next increment if there is work left in the project.
+Depending on the learnings from the previous increment, it might or might not be necessary to go through the [Discovery stage](#discovery) again and reconsider some of the assumptions.
 If that is not necessary, we can go to the conception stage directly and conceptualize, scope and implement the next set of features.